faenrandir/a_careful_examination/documents/first-vision/similar-first-vision-accounts.md

 * **1823** &nbsp; Asa Wild claimed to have a revelation that was published on October 22, 1823.

     > It seemed as if my mind … was struck motionless, as well as into nothing, before the awful and glorious majesty of the Great Jehovah.
-He then spake … He also told me, that every denomination of professing Christians had become extremely corrupt;[^asa_wild]
+He then spake … He also told me, that every denomination of professing Christians had become extremely corrupt;

     As quoted in [The "Prognostication" of Asa Wild](https://scholarsarchive.byu.edu/byusq/vol37/iss3/13), BYU Studies Quarterly: 37:3